mirfanmcs/AI-Samples/AI-Foundry-Agent-App-Using-Custom-Tools/readme.md

-# Azure AI Foundry Simple Console Chat Application
+# Azure AI Foundry Agent Application Using Custom Tools

-A simple console-based chat application that uses Azure AI Foundry (formerly Azure AI Studio) to interact with OpenAI models through the Azure AI Foundry Python SDK.
+A console-based AI Agent application that uses Azure AI Foundry agent service and custom function as a custom tools through the Azure AI Foundry Python SDK.

 ## Overview

 This application demonstrates how to:
-- Connect to Azure AI Foundry using Microsoft Entra ID authentication
+- Connect to the AI Foundry project for your agent, using the project endpoint and Entra ID authentication.
+- Get a reference to an existing agent that you created in the Azure AI Foundry portal, or create a new one specifying:
+   - The model deployment in the project that the agent should use to interpret and respond to prompts.
+   - Instructions that determine the functionality and behavior of the agent.
+   - Tools and resources that the agent can use to perform tasks.
-- Use the Azure AI Projects SDK to get an OpenAI client
+- Use the custom function in the agent
+- Custom function will take `email_address` and `description` as input and create the text file in the app folder.
+You can extend this functionality to create ticket in your ITSM system.
+Or you can direclty use OpenAPI spec as a custom tool to create ticket in your ITSM.
+- Create a thread for a chat session with the agent.
+All conversations with an agent are conducted on a stateful thread that retains message history and data artifacts generated during the chat.
+- Add messages to the thread and invoke it with the agent.
+- Check the thread status, and when ready, retrieve the messages and data artifacts.
-- Create a streaming chat interface in the console
+- Repeat the previous two steps as a chat loop until the conversation can be concluded.
-- Maintain conversation history throughout the session
+- When finished, delete the agent and the thread to clean up the resources and delete data that is no longer required.

 ## Prerequisites